ahmet-ipek/Quadcopter-Modelling-And-Control/README.md

 </p>

 3. Forces Acting on the Quadcopter

+   The motion of a quadcopter is governed by forces acting on it, primarily thrust, gravity, and aerodynamic drag.
+Understanding these forces is crucial for deriving the translational dynamics.
+Below, we explain each force in detail:

-4. Moments Acting on the Quadcopter
+5. Moments Acting on the Quadcopter
-5. Translational Dynamics
+6. Translational Dynamics
-6. Rotational Dynamics
+7. Rotational Dynamics
-7. Implementation in Simulink
+8. Implementation in Simulink